santhoshvai/personal-goals/README.md

 ## Things I'll do This Week:

-- [ ] use AWS lambda to convert the evlo xml to json and store it in s3
+- [ ] use AWS lambda to convert the evlo xml to protobuf-lite and store it in s3
 - [ ] start waking up early, try to wake up daily at 6 AM

 ### Things I'll Do in the Future: